mollyic/MRI_qa/mriqa/docs/databases.md

 When running the main script you will be required to enter an argument to specify the use of the MongoDB database.
 These instructions can be found on the [Run MRIqa tool page](mriqa/docs/run_mriqa_tool.md) under the run with MongoDB database.

 **Note:** if no value is input for <MONGODB_HOST>, the default value of 'localhost' will be used.

+Next, details on running the MRIqa tool with MongoDB can be found in the [run instructions](mriqa/docs/run_mriqa_tool.md).